dionmunk/es-theme-clean/README.md

 - 4:3 layout for use on CRT monitors
 - 16:9 layout for use on flat panel TVs
 - 16x10 layout for use on flat panel monitors
+- Alternate 4:3, 16:9, and 16:10 layouts that place a CRT-like bezel over the game screenshot and/or video.
+See theme.xml file for more details.

 ## Customize